Three Hacks To Help Your Studio Studies

 Pay attention and actively engage in class

-Belgrave says the worksheets, practice questions and group work involved with Schulich Studio are all designed to enrich a student’s understanding of the content being covered.
+Belgrave says the practice questions and group work involved with Schulich Studio are all designed to enrich a student’s understanding of the content being covered.

 “The sessions will look different, depending on the professor or instructor,” she says.
 “As a student, you must be versatile, as the sessions will help with midterms, finals, and, in the grand scheme of things, your future education at Schulich.”